-I recently prepared a training on a more peculiar creative problem-solving technique: Reverse Brainstorming.
+I recently prepared a training using a rather unknown creative problem-solving technique: Reverse Brainstorming.
 How does it work?

 The first important step is to come up with an explicit challenge or objective that the group can work upon.
-From my experience I observed people over discussing the challenge if they have to start the process at the beginning of the session.
-So, in order to save time, I prefer to ask the person in charge of the group – the responsible within the organization – to come up with a statement that is explicit and denotes a something that the organizations faces with.
-This should be done by him after he agrees with other participants.
+From my experience, I observed people over-discussing the challenge if they have to agree on what this is at the beginning of the session.
+So, in order to save time, I prefer to ask the person in charge of the group – the responsible within the organization – to come up with a statement that is explicit and denotes something that the organizations faces with.
+What the challenge is should be agreed upon by the entire team.
 Agreement is a key word in this process.

 Our particular example of a challenge was: How to recruit the most suitable members for GLT?